RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 Figure 1: Controller box relays and power supply

 Figure 1 shows the standard safety connectors (one 4-pin and one 5-pin) on the controller box.
 There have, however, been several variations of safety connectors in the different generations of controller boxes, as shown in the figure below.
+All of them can be upgraded to the standard configuration (shown on the right) by using the appropriate retrofit kit.

 ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/estop_connectors.png)

-Figure 2: Safety connectors for the different generations of controller boxes
+Figure 2: Safety connectors for the different generations of controller boxes.
+Standard configuration (one 4-pin and one 5-pin connector) shown on right.

 The 5-pin connector is the same as the 4-pin connector except that pin #2 is GND, which shifts the signals from pins 2-4 on the old (4-pin) connector to pins 3-5 on the new (5-pin) connector.
 Note also that in the final design, pin #1 of the 4-pin connector is GND rather than 12V.